BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 For those who don't want to watch it, here is the gist:

 Scattered in the world are 4 glyphs carved in stone.
 Each glyph can be paired with a location of a colossus on the map.
-When connecting the 4 locations, you get a perfect right-angled cross intersecting over a 5th location.
+When connecting the 4 locations, you get a perfect right-angled cross intersecting over a 5th location:

+{{<figure src="soc-map.png" alt="The lines intersect at 90 degrees over another colossus location. https://www.gamepressure.com/editorials/easter-eggs-and-secrets-discovered-after-years/the-last-secret-of-shadow-of-the-colossus/za3b5#page7" caption="The lines intersect at 90 degrees over another colossus location" caption-position="bottom">}}

 There, you can find a locked door that can't be opened by any known means.

 This feels intentional, and one could easily believe there must be a way to open this door, and that something interesting must lie right behind it.